celo-org/docs/blog/12-25-22-best-practices-for-writing-smart-contracts-with-real-world-examples/best-practices-for-writing-smart-contracts-with-real-world-examples.md

 ![image](images/19.png)

-**Parent.sol**
+_Parent.sol_
 - getMarriageApproval()

 When “pause()” is invoked, all functions with the “whenNotPaused” modifier will fail.

-## External contract interaction/External call
+**External contract interaction/External call**

 In solidity, contracts can be configured as standalone or dependent on other contracts.
 In either context, they can be made to interact with other contracts either in a high-level or low-level way.
 Each of these methods have their pros and cons, and the modus operandi is always to consider safety first whichever best fits your need.

-High level calls are proven to be more secure than low-level interactions since much control is not given to the message receiver unlike its counterpart where a call from contract to another could change the flow.
+High level calls are proven to be more secure compared with low-level interactions since much control is not given to the message receiver unlike its counterpart where a call from contract to another could change the flow.
 It is always advisable to consider a low-level call last unless you know what you’re doing.
 In our case, we could use low-level interaction since we own the code and can always attest to its genuineness.

 A good practice is to always tag or name that contracts we do not trust as “unsafe” when making external call.
 Another thing to note is that low-level functions :  “.call()”, “.staticcall()” and “.delegatecall()” do not throw an exception when the call stack is depleted, instead, they return false.
 This is very unsafe and so it is mostly discouraged.